Cruise Advice For The Best Tangier Ville Port Experience

 Grand Socco and Cinema Rif

-Grand Socco, meanwhile, offers a different kind of beauty, where old and new Tangier meet.
-Photograph the palm-lined square, Mendoubia Gardens, the nearby mosque, and the iconic Cinema Rif for a mix of architecture and street life.
+Grand Socco offers a different kind of beauty, where the old and new city meet.
+Photograph the palm-lined square, Mendoubia Gardens, the nearby mosque, and the iconic Cinema Rif.
+So, the area feels energetic and full of local character throughout the day.

 The Streets of the Medina